Karen McDougal: Playboy

-In May 1998, it was announced that she had been chosen by Hugh Hefner and fans as Playmate of the Year (PMOY) of 1998 at a luncheon at the Playboy Mansion.
+In May 1998, at a luncheon at the Playboy Mansion, it was announced that Hugh Hefner and fans had chosen her as 1998's Playmate of the Year (PMOY).

-As part of being named PMOY, she was awarded $100,000 and a special edition silver Shelby Series 1 convertible with a customized Michigan license plate "PMOY 98".
-McDougal's PMOY pictorial was featured in the July 1998 issue of Playboy where she also appeared on its cover.
-In contrast to her Playmate pictorial, her PMOY pictorial has a tropical theme and its outdoor portion was shot in Saint Lucia.
-According to her interview in her Playmate of the Year "Video Centerfold" which was released soon after her PMOY issue debuted, she believes her physical imperfections are her "funny" smile, her crooked pinkies which she inherited from her grandfather, and her "ugly feet" which she wishes others would not look at.
-Because of the popularity of the VH1 television series "Pop-up Video" at the time, one of the segments in her PMOY video was done as a Pop-up Video parody filled with factoids about her and Playboy.
+As part of becoming a PMOY, she received $100,000 and a special-edition silver Shelby Series 1 convertible with a customized Michigan license plate "PMOY 98."
+McDougal's PMOY pictorial was featured in the July 1998 issue of Playboy, where she also appeared on its cover.
+In contrast to her Playmate pictorial, her PMOY pictorial has a tropical theme, and its outdoor portion was shot in Saint Lucia.
+According to her interview in her Playmate of the Year "Video Centerfold," released soon after her PMOY issue debuted, she views as physical imperfections her "funny" smile, her crooked pinkies, inherited from her grandfather, and her "ugly feet," which she wishes others would not look at.
+Because of the popularity of the VH1 television series "Pop-up Video" at the time, one of the segments in her PMOY video was done as a Pop-up Video parody, filled with factoids about her and Playboy.
 During her appearance on The Magic Hour to promote her PMOY issue, McDougal demonstrated her signature pose, straddle split on TV in front of a live studio audience.

-In an online chat in 2002, McDougal expressed interest in posing nude for Playboy again if offered.
+In an online chat in 2002, McDougal expressed interest in posing nude for Playboy again, if offered.

 Fitness modeling

 In March 1999, McDougal became the first woman to appear on the cover of Men's Fitness magazine.
-Since then she expanded her career into fitness modeling by appearing in fitness and bodybuilding magazines such as Muscle & Fitness (January 2000), Physical (June 2004), and Iron Man (October 2005, January 2006, June 2007 and November 2009).
+Since then she has expanded her career into fitness and bodybuilding magazines, such as Muscle & Fitness (January 2000), Physical (June 2004), and Iron Man (October 2005, January 2006, June 2007, and November 2009).
 She appeared in a 10-page pictorial in the January 2006 issue of Iron Man as "Hardbody" of the month, and on the cover of its October 2005 and June 2007 issues.
 McDougal returned as "Hardbody" of the month in the November 2009 issue in a pictorial together with fellow Playmate Katie Lohmann.
-In interviews, she stated that her transition to fitness modeling was unintentional.
+In interviews, she said her transition to fitness modeling was unintentional.